sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Most banks (BoA, Chase, Wells Fargo) offer a _student account_ for 5 years from when you sign up.
 Bring your student ID card.
 They don't require any minimum activity other than some nominal balance.
 Some _savings_ accounts have fees.

+#### Starting Money
+You should bring money down to start with, it will help with deposits and first/last month rent.

+You may also want a simple way to access your funds in Canada without a huge fee.
+Note, xe.com will likely get you a better rate.
+But the following method is very flexible.
+This method worked out pretty well for Prashanth:

+1. Open a U.S Bank Account with your Canadian Bank (Prashanth used TD but recommend RBC, RBC has a US branch as well though none in California)
+2. Transfer some money to this account to last you for a few weeks in US
+3. Get a US Dollar Credit Card from Canada and use this for initial spending.
+If you are not eligible, you can ask your parents to open it for you and a get a credit card in your name.
+You can use this card until you have money in your US account.
+4. Open a US Bank account in either Chase, BOA, Wells Fargo.

 <section id="Money-Credit" />
 ### Credit Cards